LSC-Tomball Veterinary Technology Department

 All applicants will be notified of their status.
 Students will be notified by e-mail to their Lone Star student account.
 It is the responsibility of the applicant to ensure all personal information on the application is current.

 The veterinary technology program will have an orientation session prior to student's first semester with our program.
-Students that have received admission notifications are encouraged to attend this meeting.
+Students that have received admission notifications are required to attend this orientation.
 Important information on rules and program requirements will be covered in detail by the program faculty and staff, and questions will be welcomed.

 Admitted Student Requirements